 I love this cocktail because it’s not that sweet and is so easy to make.
 It’s literally a case of banging all the ingredients into a glass and giving them a good muddle and stir.

-ps ~if you don’t want to look like you’ve been attacked by a wild animal after de-seeding and juicing a pomegranate, then click on the first two link for details
+ps ~if you don’t want to look like you’ve been attacked by a wild animal after de-seeding and juicing a pomegranate, then click on the first two links for details

-- small handful mint leaves (plus a sprig to garnish)
+small handful of mint leaves (plus a sprig to garnish)

-45 – 60ml white rum (or depending how strong you want it)
+45 – 60ml white rum (or depending on how strong you want it)

 - Add more sugar if you prefer your cocktail a little sweeter.

 - To make it virginal, simply leave out the alcohol